AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

 ## Defining your Content Fragment Model {#defining-your-content-fragment-model}

-The content fragment model effectively defines the structure of the resulting content fragments.
-Using the model editor you can add, and configure, the required fields:
+The content fragment model effectively defines the structure of the resulting content fragments using a selection of **[Data Types](#data-types)**.
+Using the model editor you can add instances of the data types, then configure them to create the required fields:

 >[!CAUTION]
 >